$\mathcal{S}$-adic characterization of minimal dendric shifts: -adic characterization of minimal dendric shifts

 The previous result is true for any sequence $\bsigma$ build as above.
 However, some choices for the words $w_n$ give additional properties to the morphisms $\sigma_n$.

 In particular, if $w_n$ is a letter, the morphism $\sigma_n$ is \emph{strongly left proper}, i.e. the image of each letter begins with the letter $w_n$ which does not appear elsewhere.
-Moreover, we can assume that $w_n$ is a bispecial letter, as shown in the following results.
-This implies that $w_n \in \cT^R(\sigma_n)$ and $\varepsilon \in \cT^L(\sigma_n)$.
+Moreover, if $w_n$ is a bispecial letter, then $w_n \in \cT^R(\sigma_n)$ and $\varepsilon \in \cT^L(\sigma_n)$.
+We can always chose such a $w_n$ as shown in the following results.
+The first one is a trivial lemma relying on the minimality of $X$.

 \begin{lem} Let $X$ be a minimal shift space over $\cA$.
 If there exist letters $a_1, \dots, a_k$ such that $a_{i+1}$ is the only right (resp., left) extension of $a_i$ for all $i < k$, and $a_1$ is the only right (resp., left) extension of $a_k$, then $\cA = \{a_1, \dots, a_k\}$.
 In particular, $X$ does not have any right (resp., left) special letter. \end{lem}